The AI-Native Company Blueprint

 This blueprint is a living document.
 The following areas are not fully addressed but are top of mind.

 Security hardening — Prompt injection deserves explicit treatment as a threat model, even though the architecture's structural defenses (sandboxed sessions, deterministic Bus, PR review gates) provide strong containment.
+Conceptually, the Company Bus is a single API layer — a good implementation should partition it so that a compromise of one API integration limits the blast radius rather than exposing everything.
 Other open areas: Bus integrity monitoring, credential rotation and per-tier scoping, append-only tamper-evident audit logs, DNS restrictions to close tunneling vectors, and real-time revocation of mid-session access.
+Security is top of mind for this blueprint and offers real value compared to the alternative: personal agentic setups where credentials are hoarded on local laptops with no centralized access control, auditing, or revocation.

 Architectural refinements — Convergence detection (when to stop a spiraling session), announcement trust (preventing cross-session influence via broadcast), and git scaling at 50+ concurrent sessions where merge conflicts and review backlogs become bottlenecks.